livewire/livewire/docs/actions.md

 | `.passive`       | `wire:touchstart.passive` won't block scroll performance |
 | `.capture`       | Listen for event in the "capturing" phase                 |

-Because `wire:` uses Alpine's `x-on` under the hood, these modifiers are made available to you by AlpineJS.
-For more context on when you should use these modifiers, you can [visit the AlpineJS Events documentation](https://alpinejs.dev/essentials/events).
+Because `wire:` uses [Alpine's](https://alpinejs.dev) `x-on` directive under the hood, these modifiers are made available to you by Alpine.
+For more context on when you should use these modifiers, consult the [Alpine Events documentation](https://alpinejs.dev/essentials/events).

 ### Handling third-party events

 Livewire also supports listening for custom events fired by third-party libraries.

-For example, let's say you're using the [Trix](https://trix-editor.org/) rich text editor in your project, and you want to listen for the `trix-change` event to capture the editor's content.
-You can do this using the `wire:trix-change` directive.
+For example, let's imagine you're using the [Trix](https://trix-editor.org/) rich text editor in your project and you want to listen for the `trix-change` event to capture the editor's content.
+You can accomplish this using the `wire:trix-change` directive:

 ```html
 <form wire:submit="save">